ArduCAM/MIPI_Camera/RPI/README.md

 To use this script you need to pre-install libarducam_mipicamera.so.
 All python examples are in the Python Folder.

+# capture_raw10_opencv.py demo
+This demo used to get raw10 image.
+Then unpack it to raw16.
+Display it using openCV

 ## Dependency
 `sudo pip install v4l2`